-Wills and Estate Planning
+Wills And Estate Planning In Delaware

-Delaware Wills and Estate Planning Attorneys
+Wills And Estate Planning In Delaware

-Protecting Your Assets and Avoiding Family Disputes
+Protecting Your Assets And Avoiding Family Disputes

-Drafting a will can offer you significant peace of mind for you as it assures you that your wishes will be carried out after your passing.
-For many Delaware residents, the most important reason for creating a will is to do everything possible to protect assets and provide for loved ones.
+Drafting a will assures you that your wishes will be respected after your passing, which offers you peace of mind.
+For many Delaware residents, the most important reason for creating a will is protecting assets and providing for loved ones.

-At MurrayPhillips P.A., our estate planning attorneys have assisted many people, in a full range of circumstances, with the drafting of sound wills that make their intentions clear, straightforward and legally enforceable.
+At the Law Offices of Murray, Phillips & Gay, our estate planning attorney Julie Murray, has assisted many people, in a full range of circumstances, with the drafting of sound wills that make their intentions clear, straightforward and legally enforceable.
 Our experience includes serving the needs of:

 - Married couples and individuals looking to provide for the futures of their young children